roth-michael/FoundryVTT-RestRecovery/docs/item-recognition-settings.md

 This configures what a wizard's Arcane Recovery feature is called in your game.

+## Arcane Grimoire name

+This configures what the Arcane Grimoire item is called in your game.

 ## Natural Recovery name

 This configures what a druid's Natural Recovery feature is called in your game.